 - Biting the various body areas can also be delightful - start with a gentle bite and oh so gradually increase the pressure.

 The overall point has to be the receiver’s pleasure.
 The inflictor of the pleasure/pain receives their pleasure through the pleasure of the receiver (otherwise they’re just a sadist, and that is a very different thing).
-As described in my last post, The Sensual Dom, this has to be done with sensuality, depth, slowness, connection.
+As described in my last post, The Sensual Dom/me, this has to be done with sensuality, depth, slowness, connection.
 At any time, the receiver can stop the activity.
 The receiver has full control.

 Remember too, that you have to build up to this kind of play.
-Just as with genital sex, you don’t go straight to the genitals, you have to warm up; it’s the same with kinky sex, you don’t go straight to the nipple squeeze!
+Just as with genital sex, you don’t go straight to the genitals, you have to warm up; it’s the same here, you don’t go straight to the nipple squeeze!
 Lots of foreplay and beforeplay is required.
 You have to be relating well to your partner, you have to be feeling aroused and desirous of them, you have to already be ‘melting’ into the experience - then, and only then, do you start to play…